Charles Reznikoff

 Charles Reznikoff (August 31, 1894 – January 22, 1976) was an American poet best known for his long work, Testimony: The United States (1885–1915), Recitative (1934–1979).
 The term Objectivist was coined for him.
 The multi-volume Testimony was based on court records and explored the experiences of immigrants, black people and the urban and rural poor in the United States in the late nineteenth and early twentieth centuries.
 He followed this with Holocaust (1975), based on court testimony about Nazi death camps during World War II.

-In 1930 Reznikoff married Marie Syrkin, a prominent Zionist and friend and biographer of Golda Meir.
+In 1930, Reznikoff married Marie Syrkin, a prominent Zionist and friend and biographer of Golda Meir.
 Although they did not live together at all times during the marriage, it lasted until Reznikoff's death.

-When Louis Zukofsky was asked by Harriet Monroe to provide an introduction to what became known as the Objectivist issue of Poetry, he contributed his essay, Sincerity and Objectification: With Special Reference to the Work of Charles Reznikoff.
+When Louis Zukofsky was asked by Harriet Monroe to provide an introduction to what became known as the Objectivist issue of Poetry magazine, he contributed his essay "Sincerity and Objectification: With Special Reference to the Work of Charles Reznikoff".
 This established the name of the loose-knit group of second-generation modernist poets and the two characteristics of their poetry: sincerity and objectification.

 Early years

-Charles Reznikoff was born in 1894 in a Jewish neighborhood in Brooklyn, New York, the son of immigrants Sarah Yetta (Wolvovsky) Reznikoff and Nathan Reznikoff, who fled the Russian Empire and its pogroms.
+Charles Reznikoff was born in 1894 in Brownsville, a largely Jewish neighborhood in the New York City borough of Brooklyn, the son of immigrants Sarah Yetta (Wolvovsky) Reznikoff and Nathan Reznikoff, who fled the Russian Empire and its pogroms.
 His Hebrew name was Ezekial, after his maternal grandfather.
-His father established a family business of manufacturing hats, and Reznikoff briefly worked there as a salesman in his 20s.
-He was young when he graduated from high school and had already started writing poetry.
-He spent a year studying journalism in graduate school at the University of Missouri, where Reznikoff realized he was interested in writing more than reporting news.
-He entered the law school of New York University in 1912 and graduated in 1916.
+His father established a family business manufacturing hats, and Reznikoff briefly worked there as a salesman in his 20s.
+Entering Boys High School young, he was 15 years old when he graduated and had already started writing poetry.
+He spent a year studying journalism in graduate school at the Missouri School of Journalism, where Reznikoff realized he was interested in writing more than reporting news.
+He entered the New York University School of Law in 1912 and after graduating in 1915 was admitted to the bar in 1916.
 He practiced law during the period 1916–1918.
-In 1918 as the United States had entered the Great War, he entered officer training school.
-He did not see active service before the end of the war.
+In 1918, as the United States had entered the Great War, he entered officer training school; however, he did not see active service before the end of the war.

 Reznikoff worked for a time for his family's business as a hat salesman.
 He worked for a legal publishing house, where he wrote summaries of court records for legal reference books.
 This experience was to prove integral to his later writing.

 From his teens, Reznikoff had been writing poetry, much of it influenced by the Imagists.
 He published his own work, using a second-hand press for which he set the type himself.
 Throughout his writing life, Reznikoff was always concerned to ensure that his work was published, even at his own expense.
-This appears to have been inspired by a family story of his grandfather, an unpublished Hebrew poet whose manuscripts were destroyed after his death, for fear of their falling into Russian hands.
+This appears to have been inspired by a family story of his grandfather, an unpublished Hebrew poet, whose manuscripts were destroyed after his death, for fear of their falling into Russian hands.